Biotin-RBC Transfusion in SCD

 Intervention / Treatment

-On the day of transfusion, a 20 mL aliquot will be sterilely withdrawn from each RBC unit, washed and labeled with sulfo-NHS-biotin for 30 minutes, washed to stop the labeling reaction, then resuspended in plasma to a hematocrit of ~60%.
-The biotin-labeled RBC (BioRBC) will be transfused along with the remainder of the RBC unit (unlabeled volume).
-Standard blood bank and CTT protocols and minor antigen matching for SCD patients will be followed.
-Exact transfusion volume will be determined based on pre-transfusion hemoglobin (Hb), sickle cell hemoglobin (HbS), and body weight, per clinical protocol.
+On the day of transfusion, a 20 mL aliquot is sterilely withdrawn from each RBC unit, washed and labeled with sulfo-NHS-biotin for 30 minutes, washed to stop the labeling reaction, then resuspended in plasma to a hematocrit of ~60%.
+The biotin-labeled RBC (BioRBC) is transfused along with the remainder of the RBC unit (unlabeled volume).
+Standard blood bank and CTT protocols and minor antigen matching for SCD patients are followed.
+Exact transfusion volume is determined based on pre-transfusion hemoglobin (Hb), sickle cell hemoglobin (HbS), and body weight, per clinical protocol.

-In addition to the blood drawn for the main study, individuals participating in this optional intervention will have additional tubes of peripheral venous blood will be drawn for evaluating treatment-emergent antibodies specific to INTERCEPT RBCs and acridine surface label monitoring.
-Tests for treatment-emergent antibodies specific to INTERCEPT RBCs will be performed according to procedures developed by Cerus Corporation.
+Participants taking part in this optional intervention have one transfusion episode with blood using the INTERCEPT Blood System.
+For this transfusion, a portion of each blood unit is biotin-labeled and one of those units has the INTERCEPT treatment.
+In addition to the blood drawn for the main study, individuals participating in this optional intervention have additional tubes of peripheral venous blood drawn for evaluating treatment-emergent antibodies specific to INTERCEPT RBCs and acridine surface label monitoring.
+Tests for treatment-emergent antibodies specific to INTERCEPT RBCs are performed according to procedures developed by Cerus Corporation.
+This optional study activity examines the survival of transfused RBCs with and without the INTERCEPT treatment.

 What is the study measuring?